-Each year parents read and sign an internet code of conduct for their child.
+When starting school parents read and sign an internet code of conduct for their child.

-- All staff must read the e-safety policy before using any school ICT resource and sign appropriate use policy. - At Reception and Key Stage 1, access to the internet will be by adult demonstration and occasionally directly supervised access to specific, approved online materials. - Parents will be informed that pupils will be provided with supervised internet access.
+- All staff must read the e-safety policy before using any school ICT resource and sign appropriate use policy. - At Reception and Key Stage 1, access to the internet will be by adult demonstration and occasionally directly supervised access to specific, approved online materials.